j2store/userguide/troubleshooting_issues.md

 Solution B:

 It is not exactly a solution.
 Its a troubleshooting method.
 Open your website in the Google Chrome browser.
-Open the browser menu and go to Tools -> Developer Tools
+Open the browser menu and go to Tools -> Developer Tools.

 You can see the Developer Tools window opening at the bottom of the browser.
 Navigate to the Console tab.